Saturday, July 31st, 2010

 (VIII).
 Joseph Tatum was born 6 August 1796 and died 10 September 1889 New River, Ashe County.
 He married 28 October 1819 in Burke County, North Carolina to Sarah Pearson (~1800 – 20 October 1819).

-Joseph Tatum is on the following U.S. Census records:
+Joseph Tatum is on the following records, with only two deeds reported here:

 Children of Joseph Tatum and Sarah Pearson are: (1).
 Myra Elvira Tatum (27 November 1820), (2).
 Emaline Tatum, (3).
 Sarah Elizabeth Tatum (30 March 1830), (4).
 Syrena G. Tatum.